-The struggle of lesbian, gay, bisexual, transgender, and queer (LGBTQ) people for full equality is one of this generation’s most important and galvanizing civil rights movements.
-Despite the many advances that have been made, however, LGBTQ people continue to face discrimination in many areas of life.
+The struggle of lesbian, gay, bisexual, queer, and transgender (LGBQ&T) people for full equality is one of this generation’s most important and galvanizing civil rights movements.
+Despite the many advances that have been made, however, LGBQ&T people continue to face discrimination in many areas of life.

 Neither Pennsylvania law nor federal statutes specifically prohibit discrimination based on sexual orientation or gender identity.
-However, federal courts and some federal agencies have recognized discrimination against LGBTQ people as a form of gender or sex discrimination.
-Additionally, in August 2018, the Pennsylvania Human Relations Commission - the government agency that enforces the commonwealth's nondiscrimination law - announced that it accepts complaints of discrimination against LGBTQ people in employment, housing, and public accommodations as a form of sex discrimination.
+However, federal courts and some federal agencies have recognized discrimination against LGBQ&T people as a form of gender or sex discrimination.
+Additionally, in August 2018, the Pennsylvania Human Relations Commission - the government agency that enforces the commonwealth's nondiscrimination law - announced that it accepts complaints of discrimination against LGBQ&Tpeople in employment, housing, and public accommodations as a form of sex discrimination.

 Finally, more than 40 local governments in Pennsylvania have ordinances prohibiting discrimination based on sexual orientation or gender identity in employment, housing, and public accommodations.